cheind/pure-torch-ngp/README.md

 ## Performance considerations

 This implementation is roughly an order of magnitude slower than the original implementation.
-That is, it runs in minutes what takes the original implementation only seconds.
-In particular we haven't implemented acceleration structures to speed up learning and we miss an integrated real-time viewer.
+That is, it takes a minute what takes the original implementation only a few seconds.
+In particular, we haven't implemented acceleration structures to speed up learning and we miss an integrated real-time viewer.